 Characteristics of school bus transportation

-According to the American School Bus Council, an estimated 480,000 yellow school buses provide transportation service daily in the U.S. and travel about 5.8 billion miles each school year.
-About 26 million elementary and secondary school children ride school buses to and from school each day.
+According to the American School Bus Council, an estimated 480,000 yellow school buses provide transportation service daily in the United States.
+About 25 million elementary and secondary school children ride school buses to and from school each day.
 This compares to projections from the U.S. Department of Education of K-12 enrollments in fall 2016 of about 56.9 million public school students and 5.9 million private school students.

 School buses are the best option for transporting kids to school, safer than both walking or riding in a car.
 NSC supports the adoption of lap restraints and shoulder belts to make them even safer.